Ben-Voris/Mac-notes/README.md

 Dictionary lookup can be enabled by turning `System Settings` > `Trackpad`.

-Sometimes this repeatedly does not work, even for words in the dictionary.
+Sometimes this does not work, even for words that are in the dictionary.
 And then it starts working.
-And, it's not consistent.

-Some apps (e.g., `Safari` and `Visual Studio`) use a three-finger press to open the dictionary, others (e.g., `Visual Studio` and `Preview`) use one, and others (e.g., `Preview`) use two followed by a two-finger scroll to `Look Up`.

-To use this:

-- Three finger, long, hard press on a selected word.
-- NB: the three finger press must last long enough to cause the slightly delayed, "bump" feedback.
-- This works in VS Code, Safari, and Mail.
+Unfortunately, the mouse command is not consistent.
+All start with clicking on a on a word to select it, then a "Force Click" but with a different number of fingers.

+- `Mail`, `Safari` and `Visual Studio`  - A three-finger "Force Click"
+- `Visual Studio` and `Preview` - A one-finger "Force Click"
+- `Preview` - A two-finger "Force Click" followed by scrolling to `Look Up` and then a single click

 ## Apple Mail app